 And with the 21st century well underway, tutors and teachers for all age groups have access to a new generation of learning tools that have the potential to revolutionise the field of education.

-Tech in classrooms is nothing new, and it’s not uncommon for pupils to use laptops and tablet computers during lessons.
+Tutorful know that tech in classrooms is nothing new, and it’s not uncommon for pupils to use laptops and tablet computers during lessons.
 And, with studies showing that iPads boosted maths scores by 20% and increased pass rates by 49% at separate schools, it’s hard to argue against its efficacy.
 But iPads and other tablets are only the beginning.

 One of the biggest current trends in the tech industry is the rise of virtual and augmented reality.
 By 2018, it’s predicted that the total number of virtual reality users will reach 171 million, while revenues are set to increase by over 3,000% over four years.